TechGrounds-Cloud8/cloud8-Acron0815/Week 4/Opdracht-2-AWS-02 Pricing.md

 All services offered by the company are affordable and billed on a per-use basis.
 There are no upfront payments or contracts.
 This is as easy as it gets.

 On-Demand Pricing

 With on-demand pricing, you pay by the hour for usage of an AWS instance.
 This is the benchmark pricing for AWS instances—meaning that you compare other pricing models with this one when deciding which is best for you.
 The benefit of on-demand pricing is that you don’t have to plan in advance how many instances you need.
 This gives you maximum flexibility.
 However, it comes at a cost.
 On-demand pricing is the highest of the lot.

 Spot Instances

 With Spot Instances, users bid for the price of spare Instances.
 There’s a market price for spare instances, and only if this market price meets your instance will you be allotted the instance.
 Similarly, when the market price reduces, you’ll automatically lose your instance so your charge doesn’t shoot up.
 This model is a bit more complex than on-demand pricing, but it could save 50-90% of your total costs.

 Reserved Instances

-Finally, if you can reliably predict approximately how much compute resources your applications need in advance, you should consider Reserved Instances (RIs).
-In this model, users lock in
+Finally, if you can reliably predict approximately how much compute resources your applications need in advance, you should consider Reserved Instances (RIs)

-AWS instances for a span of 1 or 3 years, and get a significant discount as compared to on-demand prices.
+AWS instances for a span of 1 or 3 years, get a significant discount as compared to on-demand prices.
 Reserved Instances are assigned to specific Availability Zones, so if you need control over your app’s performance globally, this may be a drawback.

 If your concern is that your compute requirements may change over 3 years, AWS allows you to choose convertible Reserved Instances, so you can switch between instance types.
 However, you can shift down to a small instance like a T2.